-One or more of the wooden dividers separating the concrete driveway sections were infested by wood destroying organisms and have deteriorated to a point where they are becoming a trip hazard.
+The wooden divider separating the concrete driveway sections has deteriorated to a point where it is a trip hazard.
 Replacement with mortar is recommended.

 2.5 PATIO

 The patio has settled differentially.
 This was probably caused by inadequate preparation of the soil prior to the placement of the concrete.
 This condition can be repaired by pressure grouting the sunken portion of the patio or by removing and replacing it.
 The patio remains functional despite this condition.
 However, the raised edges of the concrete can be a trip hazard for some people.
 Repairs should be made as necessary.